pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Religion is what keeps the poor from murdering the rich."
 --Napoleon

+"Quantity has a quality all its own."
+--Napoleon

 "Where the heart leads, the mind can follow."
 --Maajid Nawaz